-Back pain, including pain on left side of the back, is a sign that the aneurysm is becoming very large and should be assessed for the risk of rupture.
+Back pain, including pain on left side of the back, is a sign that the aneurysm is growing and should be assessed for the risk of rupture.
 At this point, life-saving emergency surgery is needed.
 That is why it is important to pay attention to sudden, severe back pain, as back pain is one of the few signs of this type of aneurysm.

 While this condition primarily affects men, the opposite is true of the following…

-This metabolic bone disease is characterized by progressive deterioration of bone density and strength.
+Osteoporosis is a metabolic bone disease characterized by progressive deterioration of bone density and strength.
 This deterioration can lead to painful vertebrae fractures and chronic low back pain.

-It’s not the osteoporosis itself that causes back pain, but its complications.
+It’s not the osteoporosis itself that causes back pain, but rather it is the complications that come with the condition.
 Specifically, this condition means bones become fragile and weak.
 In and of itself, this weakening is not painful.
 However, the weakening can lead to painful problems.

 While osteoporosis is a specific cause of back pain, the following is an umbrella condition that can affect people of any age…